GABETROLL/holbertonschool-web_front_end/designer_language/blog.md

 He never used the ``Your Library`` searchbar to find the song in ``Your Library``, although he never needed to use it, and instead clicked on the ``Playlists`` bubble.
 He did finish a few things that I asked him to do, but he seemed very busy experimenting and messing around on his own accord.
 At the end, he ended clicking in a lot of places that weren't the exact thing I asked him to do, probably because there's a lot of stuff on screen.
 I think I also introduced the interview wrong entirely, since I had told him "Mess around" at the beggining.
 He liked sorting by ``Year``.
 He told me he found the app was very simple, and it's obvious where everything is.
 He said he likes that the widgets are big.
 He said that searching for ``Artist`` in ``Your Library`` could be tough.

 ## Conclusion
+**The project was a failure overall.
+I didn't make the prototype's functionalites I had planned, and the interface was mostly not intuitive.**

+### Successes
+Adding sorting by ``Year`` or ``Genre`` may be a very good idea!
+Several people said it would be more comfortable to have those options.

+### Failures
+There are too many widgets on the interface, and too many similar widgets in different sections that can be very easily confused with eachother.

+I barely covered Regina's needs.

+### What I didn't get to find out
+Adding songs in those ways may or may not work, but the participants did not get to see those results.
+I'd say those would be a partial success.

+I never implemented a searchbar feature, and none of my participants got to try to search in ``Your Library``, so I couldn't test if having the ``Search in Your Library...`` searchbar be able to search for songs as well as playlists would be a good idea.

+### What can be sent to implementation
+``Sort by`` ``Genre`` or ``Year``.
+2 peers I interviewed said it would be ince to have them, and one told me it would be REALLY good.
+And even if it's not that great, it's only a tiny widget.

+### What can be redefined
+The app shouldn't have similar options for things everywhere, and the labels don't actually help.

+One idea to fix thats is to have one of each widget that does things in ``Your Library`` or in the public results, depending on where the user is going.
+However, it's probably best to leave the app as it is.

+The appearance of the app probably needs clearer borders that divide sections, and have the widgets be only slightly bigger than they already are.

+### My Recommendation for the next phase
+- Researching simpler UI's
+- Sending ``Sort by - Year/Genre`` to implementation
+- Re-size widgets to make them less packed, and have bigger borders between panels
+- Re-search the searchbar functionalities, and test to see if users find searching for anything in ``Your Library`` more comfortable
+- Finding much simpler ways to add to ``Your Library`` in the GUI, without having to add any new, complicated drop-downs or features, or find ways to ximplify the GUI, without over-simplifying or removing backend/API features